 After washing, allow at least 24 hours or more for the cypress to dry.
 Applying sealer is similar to painting.
 Brushing provides more depth, but spraying gets into cracks and crevices more thoroughly.

-Brush sealer around the perimeter, underneath, and the ends of boards.
-Brushing is also best on spindles, railing or anywhere a delicate touch is required.
-Follow up with a roller on broad, flat surfaces for efficiency.
+If you choose to apply it with a brush, then brush the sealer around the perimeter, underneath, and the ends of boards.
+Brushing is also best on spindles, railing

 To spray it on, liberally spray everything.
 Hold the spray gun 8 to 12 inches from the surface.
 Overlap each previous pass by about 1 inch until the cypress is coated with sealer.
 Direct the spray into cracks, seams, underneath and on the ends and edges of boards.